 Ephesus also served as an important center for early Christianity beginning as early as the AD 50s.
 From 52–54, the apostle Paul lived in Ephesus, working with the congregation and apparently organizing missionary activity into the hinterlands of Asia Minor.

-Initially, according to the Acts of the Apostles, Paul attended the Jewish synagogue in Ephesus, but after three months he became frustrated with the stubbornness of some of the Jews, and moved his base to the school of Tyrannus.
-Later a silversmith named Demetrios stirred up a mob against Paul, saying that he was endangering the livelihood of those making silver Artemis shrines.
+Initially, according to the Acts of the Apostles, Paul attended the Jewish synagogue in Ephesus, but, after three months, he became frustrated with the stubbornness of some of the Jews and moved his base to the school of Tyrannus.
+Later on, a silversmith named Demetrios stirred up a mob against Paul, saying that he was endangering the livelihood of those making silver Artemis shrines.

 Destruction by Goths, rebuilding under Constantine, flourishing as a center of Christianity

 The Gospel of John might have been written in Ephesus a bit later, c.
-90–100.
+90 to 100.
 Ephesus was one of the seven cities addressed in the Book of Revelation, indicating that the church of the city was already a major presence.

 According to Eusebius of Caesarea, Saint Timothy was the first bishop of Ephesus.
 A legend, which was first mentioned by Epiphanius of Salamis in the 4th century, purported that the Virgin Mary may have spent the last years of her life in Ephesus.
 The Ephesians derived the argument from the apostle John’s presence in the city, and Jesus’ instructions to John to take care of his mother, Mary, after his death.

 Epiphanius, however, pointed out that while the Bible says John was leaving for Asia, it does not say specifically that Mary went with him.
 He later stated that she was buried in Jerusalem.